 3D reconstruction: a number of algorithms exist to generate 3D shape from 2D and other sensory information.
+A common processing pipeline involves capture, point generation, meshing and texturing, and temporal mesh processing.
+During capture, the setup often includes some level of calibration, preprocessing, bias correction, and background subtraction.
 Passive methods use sensors (e.g. camera) to capture details (e.g. RGB) about an object for reconstruction without any interference or projections into the scene.
 On the other hand, active reconstruction techniques (e.g. RGB-D) use infrared projectors to illuminate and detectors to measure the radiance on the object's surface.
-Using commodity sensors such as the Microsoft Kinect and GPU hardware allow for both static (Golodetz\ et al., 2015; Izadi et al., 2011) and dynamic (Dai et al., 2017b; Newcombe et al., 2015) scenes to be scanned in real-time.
+Using commodity sensors such as the Microsoft Kinect and GPU hardware allow for both static (Golodetz et al., 2015; Izadi et al., 2011) and dynamic (Dai et al., 2017b; Newcombe et al., 2015) scenes to be scanned in real-time.
 3D scene reconstructions have also used sound such as time of flight sensing (Crocco et al., 2016).
+Meshing and texturing may include topology denoising, island removal, hull-constrained PSR, occlusion detection, and texturing

 Results of reconstruction of 3D geometries can also serve inputs to other learning based algorithms.
-For instance, 3D points have been used as inputs to train neural networks for other downstream tasks such as object classification, segmentation, and tracking (Qi et al., 2016a).
+For instance, 3D point clouds from depth maps, multimodal MVS, or iterative surface estimation have been used as inputs to train neural networks for other downstream tasks such as object classification, segmentation, and tracking (Qi et al., 2016a).
 Reconstruction research has generated large amounts of 3D scene (Silberman et al., 2012a; Song et al., 2017) and object (Lai et al., 2011; Singh et al., 2014; Wu et al., 2015b) data that can be used for training vision-based neural networks for classification, segmentation, and other downstream tasks.